data-henrik/ibmcloud-access-management-analytics/README.md

 - Integrate the **database.py** and **reports.py** scripts and add parameters to pick the actions (see [build_and_report.py](build_and_report.py)).
 - Use an in-memory database which does not persist the data (see [build_and_report.py](build_and_report.py)).
 - Partial refresh of data.
 Only update from specified APIs instead of rebuilding everything.
+- Support access management tags and resource tags.
+- Analyze which resources are governed by context-based restrictions.

 ## Contribute
 If you have an interesting query to share or improvements to add, please feel free to open a pull request.